For all your Unemployment Insurance Fund (UIF) answers, follow our guide below:

 1. What is the Unemployment Insurance Fund?

-- The Unemployment Insurance Fund (“UIF”) offers short-term financial assistance (“benefits”) to a person who:
+- The Unemployment Insurance Fund in South Africa (“UIF”) offers short-term financial assistance (“benefits”) to a person who:

 - become unemployed;